sButtons/sbuttons/README.md

 - [Contributors](#contributors)
 - [LICENSE](#license)

-# Installation
+# Get Started with sButtons

 ## Download CSS File

-You can download the CSS file [here](https://cdn.jsdelivr.net/gh/sButtons/sbuttons/dist/sbuttons.min.css) and then add it to your html file inbetween the `<head>` tags:
+You can download the CSS file here and then add it to your html file in between the tags.
+Download the file and link it as a stylesheet in between your `<head>` tags, as shown below.

 ```html
 <link rel="stylesheet" href="/path/to/sbuttons.min.css" />
 ```

+Make sure to replace `"/path/to/sbuttons.min.css"` with the path you stored it in.

 ## CDN

-You can use the [CDN](https://cdn.jsdelivr.net/npm/sbuttons/dist/sbuttons.min.css):
+Or instead of downloading the file, you can use the CDN

 ```html
 <link